h2oai/h2o-3/h2o-docs/src/product/data-science/xgboost.rst

     1. When H2O does not provide a suitable built-in metric (e.g. if you want to calculate classification error for a different threshold than the one automatically determined by H2O, you can do so by specifying ``eval_metric="error@<your threshold>"``);
     2. When you have frequent scoring.

-  Refer to this `demo on utilizing the evalutation metric <https://github.com/h2oai/h2o-3/blob/master/h2o-py/demos/xgboost_eval_metric_demo.ipynb>`__ for more information.
+  Refer to this `demo on utilizing the evalutation metric with early stopping <https://github.com/h2oai/h2o-3/blob/master/h2o-py/demos/xgboost_eval_metric_demo.ipynb>`__ for more information.

 References
 ~~~~~~~~~~